kellianb/FISE_A3_SE_BECHTEL/README.md

 Commands:
-  create <source-path> <target-path>  Create a backup job and write it to a file load <job-file-path>                Load backup jobs from a file and execute them remove                              Remove a backup job from a file run <source-path> <target-path>     Run a backup job
+  create <source-path> <target-path>  Create a backup job and write it to a file load                                Load backup jobs from a file and execute them remove                              Remove a backup job from a file run <source-path> <target-path>     Run a backup job
 ```